Trump hits the road to put on his own show ahead of the Democratic convention’s opening night

 In Minnesota, Trump also leaned in to the civil unrest that swept across the country this summer, saying he met with small business owners “who were victims of the violence and destruction on the streets of Minneapolis.”
 He pledged to “save our cities and our suburbs from the future of crime and chaos, corruption and economic collapse that puppet Joe Biden would unleash in America.”

-Much of the crowd that showed up at the first in his series of campaign events across the country this week were not wearing masks and stood in proximity to one another, likely violating social distancing guidelines — although the events were held outside.
+Many members of the crowd that showed up at the first in his series of campaign events across the country this week were not wearing masks and stood in proximity to one another, probably violating social distancing guidelines — although the events were held outside.

 At the first of his speeches at the Minneapolis-Saint Paul International Airport and again throughout the day, Trump ridiculed the Democratic convention organizers for prerecording some of their programming rather than airing the entire event live.